Philip-Leftwich/PL_CV/README.md

-# JooYoung Seo's Academic CV
+# Philip Leftwich's Academic CV

+## Updates

+small changes from jy_cv to include google scholar scraping for an automatically updated series of bib files for publication listing

+Forked from jooyoungseo/jy_cv
 ## Enhancements Compared to the default `vitae` package:

 * Styling your publications using given csl file in `YAML`.